Billy Johnson (footballer)

-William Robert Johnson (born 25 September 1999) is a professional footballer who plays as a goalkeeper for Braintree Town.
+William Robert Johnson (born 25 September 1999) is a professional footballer who plays as a goalkeeper for Leiston.

-Having begun his career at local club Beccles Town, Johnson joined Norwich City's under-23 set-up in August 2018 following a successful trial.
-He remained at Norwich for two years, spending time on loan at Braintree Town of the National League South during the 2019–20 season.
-Johnson signed for Stevenage in July 2020 and spent one season with the club.
+Having begun his career at local club Beccles Town, Johnson joined Norwich City's under-23 set-up in August 2018 from Norwich United following a successful trial.
+He remained at Norwich for two years, spending time on loan at Lowestoft Town and Braintree Town of the National League South during the 2019–20 season.
+Johnson signed for Stevenage in July 2020 and spent one season with the club, before returning to Braintree Town on two different occasions between spells with Gloucester City and Leiston.
+In July 2023, he signed for Kettering Town, before returning to Leiston on a permanent basis in February 2024.

 Career

-Norwich City

 Johnson spent the majority of his youth career at Beccles Town, progressing through the various age groups for his local club.
 He later joined the Community Sports Foundation's Football and Education Programme in Norwich, which allows young footballers to continue their academic studies alongside a full-time football training programme.
 The programme was delivered by former Norwich City footballers Adam Drury, Ryan Jarvis and Simon Lappin.
 Towards the end of the 2017–18 season, Johnson went on trial with Peterborough United.
 He was offered the opportunity to train with Norwich City during pre-season ahead of the 2018–19 season, with a view to earning a full-time contract.
 Although Johnson was injured early-on during the trial, he was offered a one-year contract, with the option of a further year, which he signed on 6 August 2018.

-Upon signing for Norwich, he was placed in the club's under-23 team to continue his development.
+Upon signing for Norwich City from Norwich United, he was placed in the club's under-23 team to continue his development.
 Norwich took up the option of extending Johnson's contract for a further year in 2019.
 He played three times for the under-23 team during the first half of the 2019–20 season, which included two appearances in the EFL Trophy.
 Johnson joined National League South club Braintree Town on loan for the remainder of the 2019–20 season, making 10 appearances during the loan agreement.
 His contract at Norwich expired in June 2020.

-Stevenage

 Johnson signed for League Two club Stevenage on 22 July 2020.
 He made his professional debut in the club's 3–2 defeat to Milton Keynes Dons at Broadhall Way in the EFL Trophy on 6 October 2020.
 He was released by Stevenage at the end of the 2020–21 season.